ietf-wg-acme/acme/draft-ietf-acme-acme.md

 support an extension field.

 The server SHOULD validate that the contact URLs in the "contact" field are valid and supported by the server.
-If the server validates contact URLs it MUST support the "mailto" scheme.
-Clients MUST NOT provide a "mailto" URL in the "contact" field that contains `hfields` {{!RFC6068}}, or more than one `addr-spec` in the `to` component.
+If the server validates contact URLs, it MUST support the "mailto" scheme.
+Clients MUST NOT provide a "mailto" URL in the "contact" field that contains `hfields` {{!RFC6068}} or more than one `addr-spec` in the `to` component.
 If a server encounters a "mailto" contact URL that does not meet these criteria, then it SHOULD reject it as invalid.

-If the server rejects a contact URL for using an unsupported scheme it MUST return an error of type "unsupportedContact", with a description describing the error and what types of contact URLs the server considers acceptable.
-If the server rejects a contact URL for using a supported scheme but an invalid value then the server MUST return an error of type "invalidContact".
+If the server rejects a contact URL for using an unsupported scheme, it MUST return an error of type "unsupportedContact", with a description of the error and what types of contact URLs the server considers acceptable.
+If the server rejects a contact URL for using a supported scheme but an invalid value, then the server MUST return an error of type "invalidContact".

 If the server wishes to require the client to agree to terms under which the ACME